Skip to main content

 Conditions Governing Use

 Property rights reside with the Santa Barbara Historical Museum.
-For permissions to reproduce or to publish, please contact the Head Archivist of the Gledhill Library.
+For permission to reproduce or to publish, please contact the Head Archivist of the Gledhill Library.

 Biographical / Historical

 The Santa Barbara Historical Society was formed in October 1932 to foster research and study of the history of the city and county of Santa Barbara.
 In 1943, the Society became a California non-profit corporation with exhibit and storage space in the tower room of the Santa Barbara County Courthouse.
 In the 1950s the Franciscans offered the Society office and exhibition space at the Santa Barbara Mission.
 It was during this period that curator W. Edwin Gledhill began documenting the Society's preservation efforts by means of audio recordings.
-The capturing of memories on reel-to-reel magnetic tape continued into the 1970s until others took over the Society's recording efforts using the newer and more compact technology of audio cassettes.
+The capturing of memories on reel-to-reel magnetic tape continued into the 1970s until others took over the Society's recording efforts using the new compact and elegant technology of audio cassettes.

 Extent